Swell launches its app for asynchronous voice conversations – TechCrunch

 You might think that Clubhouse is the final word on audio-centric social networks, but a San Francisco startup called Swell is launching its own iOS and Android app focused on voice conversations.

-The big difference: While conversations on Clubhouse all happen in real-time — meaning that you’ve got to listen live or miss it all (at least for now) — Swell is focused on asynchronous comments.
+The big difference: While conversations on Clubhouse all happen in real time — meaning that you’ve got to listen live or miss it all (at least for now) — Swell is focused on asynchronous comments.
 In other words, users post a standalone audio clip that can be up to five minutes in length (with an accompanying image and links), then other users can browse, listen and leave their own audio responses in their own time.

-Swell supports audio-only group chats and private conversations, as well as public “Swellcasts,” that are more akin to a bite-sized podcact, or a Clubhouse-style conversation that’s structured more like a comment thread than a free-for-all.
+Swell supports audio-only group chats and private conversations, as well as public “Swellcasts” — think of a bite-sized podcast, or a Clubhouse-style conversation that’s structured more like a comment thread than a free-for-all.
 Users can also promote their public posts through their own pages on the Swellcast website.

 Swell is led by husband-and-wife team Sudha Varadarajan and Arish Ali, who previously founded e-commerce company Skava and sold it to Infosys.